orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 ## Submitting Your Response

-You may submit your response in a variety of ways:

-- Send us a link to your public Git repository containing your code (preferred)
-- Send us a link to a private Git repository with a link for us to have view permissions
+To submit your response, please email a link to your Git repository to <paul.reedy@orionhealth.com>.

-- Send us a zip file of your code
+The repository must be accessible by us.
+If it is not publicly-accessible, please include the relevant information for us to have permission to access it.

 Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.
 Also, feel free to include any justifications for design decisions you've made.